MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/dbengine-createworkspace-method-dao.md

 <td><p>Optional</p></td>
 <td><p><strong>Variant</strong></p></td>
 <td><p>One of the <strong><a href="workspacetypeenum-enumeration-dao.md">WorkspaceTypeEnum</a></strong> values.</p>

-> [!NOTE]
-> ODBCDirect workspaces are not supported in Microsoft Access 2013.
-Setting the type argument to **dbUseODBC** will result in a run-time error.
-Use ADO if you want to access external data sources without using the Microsoft Access database engine.
+<td><p><strong>NOTE</strong>: ODBCDirect workspaces are not supported in Microsoft Access 2013.
+Use ADO if you want to access external data sources without using the Microsoft Access database engine.</p>
 </td>
 </tr>
 </tbody>